py2ai/py2ai.github.io/_posts/2022-05-28-Learn-Python-Part-01.md

 ---
+description: Hi friends!
+We are starting free Python learning course.
+If you are new to Python and want to quickly grasp the knowledge of this language, then this course ...
+featured-img: 26072022-python-logo
+keywords:
+- Python
+- Basics
+- Installation
+- Variables
+- Data Types
+- Strings
 layout: post
+mathjax: true
+tags:
+- Python
+- Basics
+- Strings
+- Data Types
 title: Learn Python Tips and Tricks Part 01
-mathjax: true
-featured-img: 26072022-python-logo
-description:  Learn Python with Examples
-keywords: [Python, Basics, Installation, Variables, Data Types, Strings]
-tags: [Python, Basics, Strings, Data Types]
 ---

 Hi friends!
 We are starting free Python learning course.
 If you are new to Python and want to quickly grasp the knowledge of this language, then this course is for you.